MetaMask/nft-tickets-workshop/README.md

    > contract address:    0x681B7D96B5E4d70272B7f87dFDD8cF14758C0B28
 ```

-Since we are importing a few OpenZeppelin files that in turn have their own dependencies, we will get much more than our one RPC contract `Foxcon2022.json`, built out into our `build/contracts` directory.
+Since we are importing a few OpenZeppelin files that have their own dependencies, we will get much more than our one RPC contract, `Foxcon2022.json`, built out into our `build/contracts` directory.
 As you can also see, these directories are ignored by git.

 ![](./assets-readme/compile-oz-1.png)

-With this in place we can start building our frontend!
+With this in place, we can start building our frontend!

 As a final note, if we want to automate the process of removing the `build` directory and recompiling and deploying our contracts, we can add the following lines to our `package.json` scripts object: